reilem/zod-geojson/README.md

 const point4D: GeoJSONPoint = { type: "Point", coordinates: [0, 0, 0, 0] };
 ```

-If you wish to have strict position typing, you can use the provided 2D and 3D schemas/types.
-These use strict position
+If you wish to have strict position typing, you can use the provided 2D and 3D schemas/types which use strict position
-typing and will also restrict the bbox field to match the position dimension.
-For example:
+typing.
+To maintain interoperability with `@types/geojson`, the 2D and 3D schemas/types will not specifically enforce
+the bounding box dimensionality at type level, but will check it during validation.

 ```typescript
 import { GeoJSON2DPoint } from "zod-geojson";